Table of Contents

 Many accident victims do not know their rights under personal injury law.
 They may believe someone else is responsible for their accident and injuries, but are unsure of whether they have the basis for a personal injury claim.
-That is why the legal team at Lawlor, White & Murphey offers a free confidential case evaluation for accident victims.
+That is why the Sunrise accident attorneys at Lawlor, White & Murphey offer a free confidential case evaluation for accident victims.

 At Lawlor, White & Murphey, we believe the best decisions are informed decisions.
 Our firm specializes in personal injury law and our experienced attorneys are available to answer your questions, explain the process, and assess the merits of your accident claim.
 Schedule your confidential case evaluation so that you may recover the maximum compensation for your injuries and other losses.

 Find Out What Your Case Is Worth – Call 954-525-2345 or Fill Out Our Free Case Evaluation Form.